nasa-gcn/gcn-classic-text-to-json/gcn_classic_text_to_json/notices/agile/README.md

 # AGILE Text Conversion

 Parses through all webpages with AGILE text notices and creates a JSON with GCN schema keywords.
-Creates a `agile_jsons` directory inside an `output` directory and saves jsons as `AGILE_{serial_number}_{record_number}.json` where serial_number is a random iterating number with no association to the notices and record_number is the current notice in the webpage.
+Creates a `agile_jsons` directory inside an `output` directory and saves jsons as `AGILE_{serial_number}.json` where serial_number is a random iterating number with no association to the notices.

 ### Uses the following fields from the core schema for text notice fields
 - `id` &#8594; TRIGGER_NUM